h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 If you want to access the project, you need to access Driverless AI from the H2O.ai Platform Studio Splash Page.
 Note: the prebuilt project was built under the following credentials: ds1/ds1.
 Accordingly, you will need to access Driverless AI with such credentials to see the project.

-If you have not launched MLOps from the H2O.ai Platform Studio Splash page, then follow the following instructions:
+If you have not launched MLOps from the H2O.ai Platform Studio Splash page, proceed to the following instructions:

 1\.
 Click **Launch** MLOps for another new tab to open.